coala-analyzer/coala-vim/README.md

-coala-vim: coala extension for vim/gvim
+coavim: coala extension for vim8 & neovim
 =======================================

-coala is a simple static code analysis program that is completely modular.
+[coala](https://github.com/coala/coala) is a simple static code analysis program that is completely modular.

-This is a vim/gvim extension for coala.
+This is a vim8 & neovim plugin for coala.

-Simply save your file after loading it and you'll have coala running automatically and giving you the output in a popup.
+As you expected, this project supports async check.

 State
 =====

-This plugin is rather young.
-It is usable but beware of bugs!
-We'd love to hear from you, especially if any issues do occur!
+This project is fork of dead project, [coala-vim](https://github.com/coala/coala-vim).
+Please notice me if there is any change.

 Installation
 ============